RespiraWorks/Ventilator/README.md

-# pcbreathe
-RespiraWorks Ventilator Mainboard Rev 1.0
+# RespiraWorks Ventilator Mainboard Rev 1.0

 ## Important Rev 1.0 PCB Errata
 * #63: DNP resistors populated on board, typing 3.3V to the 5V rail (bad) - if you have SN 01, 02, 03, or 05 - don't continue using the board without executing the fix in this issue ticket.
 See ticket for rework instructions and photos.
 All other serial number boards are shipping with this issue fixed.